-"I bled quite badly in the days after the birth, and it didn't stop.
+“I bled quite badly in the days after the birth, and it didn’t stop.
 By the time I got to 12 weeks, I was bleeding constantly.
-I asked my GP if this was normal, and he said no. I went back on the pill, but my periods became sporadic and heavy, and not only that, but my health went downhill, and I was suffering dreadful fatigue," she told Daily Mail.
+I asked my GP if this was normal, and he said no. I went back on the pill, but my periods became sporadic and heavy, and not only that, but my health went downhill, and I was suffering dreadful fatigue,” she told the Daily Mail.

-Frank went to see a gynecologist, who said the bleeding was due to her hormones being unbalanced and gave her HRT, which is what is often prescribed to menopausal women.
+Frank went to see a gynecologist, who said the bleeding was due to her hormones being unbalanced and gave her hormone replacement therapy, which is what is often prescribed to menopausal women.
 However, while that helped with the pain, it also stopped her periods entirely.
 She finally had a hysterectomy at age 42 because she could no longer handle all the things she needed to do to manage the symptoms.

-While Frank's condition may have been hormonal, it's far from the only thing that causes women to have constant periods.
-Dr. Penelope Law, consultant obstetrician and gynecologist at the Portland Hospital in London, explained on the Daily Mail that the key to treatment is all in figuring out from where the bleeding is coming from.
+While Frank’s condition may have been hormonal, it’s far from the only thing that causes women to have constant periods.
+Dr. Penelope Law, consultant obstetrician and gynecologist at the Portland Hospital in London, explained on the Daily Mail that the key to treatment is all in figuring out where the bleeding is coming from.

 “It could be the cervix and due to inflammation or infection and, rarely, cancer.
 Or it could be coming from your womb lining — the endometrium — either due to imbalances between oestrogen and progesterone or because there is a small polyp or fibroid indenting the womb cavity and preventing the normal process of blood vessel contraction that happens at the end of your period.”

-One treatment method that's often implemented to lessen excessive menstrual bleeding is the IUD Mirena.
-It releases hormones that are meant to keep one's uterine lining thin, so hopefully bleeding will become less severe (it should be noted there is some controversy around Mirena causing ectopic pregnancies, miscarriages and more).
-Many women suffering from this condition end up receiving other, useless treatment, because their symptoms are misdiagnosed or brushed off by their doctors for years on end.
+One treatment method that’s often implemented to lessen excessive menstrual bleeding is the IUD Mirena.
+It releases hormones that are meant to keep one’s uterine lining thin, so hopefully bleeding will become less severe (it should be noted there is some controversy around Mirena causing ectopic pregnancies, miscarriages and more).
+Many women suffering from this condition end up receiving other, useless treatment because their symptoms are misdiagnosed or brushed off by their doctors for years on end.

 You’d think the medical profession would be more receptive to patients dealing with a condition that affects all aspects of their lives.
 Sometimes the bleeding can be so severe that women become anemic, which greatly impacts their mood and energy levels.
 Not to mention, the constant bleeding and pain gets in the way of their sex life and adds a whole other challenge to conceiving a child.